RMLio/implementation-process-pipeline/README.md

 Note that adding data to this repository makes the data public and the data will have [this license](LICENSE).

+1. [Check](#how-to-work-with-branches) if you are using the correct branch or need to make a new one.
-1. Download the Excel file that you want to update:
+2. Download the Excel file that you want to update:
     1. Browse to Excel file that you want to update.
     2. Download the template by clicking on download icon (with the tooltip "Download raw file") on the right:

        ![img.png](img/download-template.png)
-2. Update the data in the Excel file.
+3. Update the data in the Excel file.
-3. Upload the Excel to the repository via the instructions in [step 4 of the section on how to add data via an Excel file](#adding-data-via-an-excel-file).
+4. Upload the Excel to the repository via the instructions in [step 4 of the section on how to add data via an Excel file](#adding-data-via-an-excel-file).

 ### Execute queries via the dashboard